arcazj/openbexi_hbds/README.md

 * [ ] Expand hyperclass editing workflows.
 * [ ] Add richer relationship editing between hyperclasses and classes.
 * [ ] Implement search or filtering for classes and attributes.
-* [ ] Add model validation feedback in the UI.
+* [ ] Add stronger visual conflict resolution for complex simultaneous edits.
-* [ ] Move the main model selector to manifest-based discovery.
+* [ ] Add a committed Maven wrapper so Java tests can run without a global Maven install.

 See the [open issues](https://github.com/arcazj/openbexi_hbds/issues) for proposed features and known issues.